ontheedge/UCIHARCleaning/README.md

 In my opinion these are unnecessarily restrictive for the current dataset:

 * First of all it's very hard to argue that the original names could be made more descriptive.
 They already contain a lot of information that is intrinsic to the method of data collection and it would be awkward to change the names into something thats "more meaningful" when they already use a common terminology established by the original experimenters.
-In short, I don't think the data analyist should invent a new wholly new vocabulary just because at first glance "BodyBodyGyroJerkMag" doesn't look "nice".
-"BodyBodyGyroJerkMag" is already documented in the original code book so there's no need to change it.
+In short, I don't think the data analyist should invent a new wholly new vocabulary just because at first glance `BodyBodyGyroJerkMag` doesn't look "nice".
+But `BodyBodyGyroJerkMag` is already documented in the original code book so there's no need to change it.
     * I nevertheless changed everything into lowercase so they look more streamlined.
 * It could be argued that the three variable name components could be exploded into three variables of (domain, frequency, aggreation_method) but it's unclear whether it helps the analysis (again, it's a matter of how far we venture out from the vocabulary of the original dataset.
     * I nevertheless changed the `t` and `f` prefixes to a bit more descriptive naming so it's easier to scan the list of variables for the human eye.